jkhclimited/frequently-coding/README.md

 # My commitment to constantly learn and frequently code

 A repository that shows a number of projects that I find interest in learning from and coding out.
+Sometimes life (ahem moving) prevents me from coding but I try to find time to work on it daily.

 I follow guides, and then make tweaks based on things.